Do you want a cookie?

 Watering plants is a constant issue when gardening.
 A sufficient water supply is therefore very important.
 Especially in times of climate change, effective watering and saving water is becoming increasingly relevant.
 One simple and natural method is the use of ollas.
 In this article, you will learn what ollas are and how to make and use them.

-2. Greenhouse irrigation with Ollas
+2. Greenhouse Irrigation With Ollas

-3. Irrigation system for the balcony
+3. Watering System for the Balcony

-5. Olla as a water dispenser - a guide
+5. DIY: Olla as a Pot Irrigation

-7. Advantages and disadvantages of Ollas
+7. Advantages and Disadvantages of Ollas

 Quick Overview

-Ollas for irrigation - an overview
+Ollas for Irrigation - An Overview

 • Ollas are clay pots for the continuous watering of plants.